NexMaker-Fab/2023zjude-Woodman123/docs/docs/works/laser.md

 challenges.

 1. **Woods**: Different types of woods like hardwood, softwood, plywood, MDF, veneer, paper, and cardboard are commonly used.
-Each type has unique properties affecting laser cutting, like density, resin content, and presence of glues​.
+Each type has unique properties affecting laser cutting, like density, resin content, and presence of glues.

     - **Hardwoods** like cherry, walnut, and oak have high fiber density and produce more smoke.
     - **Softwoods** like balsa and pine have lower fiber density and produce less smoke.